The future of music, made here.

 Tuition: $999

-Have you ever wondered how a songwriter creates harmonized voices over a chord progression?
+Have you ever wondered how a composer or songwriter creates melodies over a chord progression?
 Have you ever thought about how different harmonies or chords affect how you feel?
 Have you ever considered writing down the musical ideas in your head?
 In this class, you will explore how different artists apply the techniques studied across various styles and time periods.
 Whether you’re interested in jazz, classical, or any genre of pop music, this course will provide you with the tools to bring your unique musical interests and voice to the forefront.
 It will enhance your ability to communicate effectively and efficiently with other musicians, leading to more satisfying collaborations.
 As both a band leader and a band member, quickly understanding harmony, rhythm, and melody is essential.

 Online Classes